MarkEWaite/jenkins-bugs/README.md

 This repository will eventually be extended to have a Jenkinsfile pipeline definition file for those branches where the pipeline definition file can encapsulate the bug verification step.

+This job is unreliable with LocalBranch enabled in parent job